tjoyal/tjoyal.github.io/_posts/2022-08-01-etsy-open-api-v3.md

 Some [documentation](https://developer.etsy.com/documentation/) exists and there is an [API reference](https://developer.etsy.com/documentation/reference/) section which gives a good idea of what is available.
 Worth having a look before considering the advanced engineering path.

-One thing that I’ll mention upfront is that you need to create an application in the developer dashboard in order to get a valid API key.
+One thing that I’ll mention upfront is that you need to create an application in the developer dashboard to get a valid API key.
 It can take a few days for an application to be approved by their team and the API key will not work until then.
 It is worth it to [create an app](https://www.etsy.com/developers/documentation/getting_started/register) ASAP so the review process does not become a blocker.

 ## Ruby implementation